michaelhuettermann/otello/oci/README.md

 ## OCI Observability

-OCI provides different advanced observability features for tracing, monitoring and metrics.
+OCI provides different advanced observability features for tracing, logs and metrics.
 Following, we explore a couple of them.

 Depending on which focus you have, trace, logs, metrics, zoom in to the respective folder.